emberjs/rfcs/text/router-enhancements.md

 - Greater number of segments means more specific.
 - On the same number of segments, static is more specific than dynamic, and dynamic is more specific than globs.
+- In case of tie in the number and type of segments, the route with more handlers wins.
-- In case of tie, the first defined route wins
+- If all the previous fail, the first defined route wins

 Examples: